-If you can't find what you are looking for here, please feel free to call our Customer Service department at 1-800-818-LINC (5462).
+If you can't find what you are looking for here, please feel free to call our Customer Solution department at 1-800-818-LINC (5462).

 Why is SouthernLINC Wireless changing the way it handles toll-free numbers?

 When you make a phone call to a non-SouthernLINC Wireless subscriber, it is routed out of the SouthernLINC Wireless network and through another carrier's network.
 Some toll-free number users have experienced problems with outbound call completion because, in certain cases, the toll-free number alone does not provide sufficient information to the other carrier in order to complete the call.
 The addition of a local number should resolve most, if not all, of these dialing problems.

 How do I know what my new local phone number is?

 We send a text message to all customers with toll-free numbers that provides their new local phone number.
 This text message can be saved and referenced later.
 In addition, your local phone number will appear on every month's bill statement.